yokochi47/pdbx-validation/README.md

-# pdbx-validation
+﻿# pdbx-validation

-The pdb-validation is a generation tool for alternative [wwPDB validation information](https://www.wwpdb.org/validation/validation-reports), which includes [PDBx/mmCIF](http://mmcif.wwpdb.org/) compatible validation information (**PDBML-validationi**), RDF version of validation information (**PDB/RDF-validation**) and its ontologies, wwPDB Validation Information Dictionary, derived XML Schema for the PDBML-validation and Ontology for the PDB/RDF-validation.
+The pdbx-validation is a generation tool for alternative [wwPDB validation information](https://www.wwpdb.org/validation/validation-reports), which includes [PDBx/mmCIF](http://mmcif.wwpdb.org/) compatible validation information (**PDBML-validation**), RDF version of validation information (**PDB/RDF-validation**) and its ontologies, wwPDB Validation Information Dictionary, derived XML Schema for the PDBML-validation and Ontology for the PDB/RDF-validation.

 ## Usage